Kerry says additional sanctions on Iran now would be a mistake

 “What we are asking for right now is a pause, a temporary pause, in sanctions,” she added.
 “This is about ensuring that our legislative strategy and our negotiating strategy are running hand in hand.”

-Negotiations between Iran and the six major powers that make up the P5+1 group - Britain, China, France, Germany, Russia and the United States - broke off without an agreement and officials are scheduled to return to Geneva for a second round of talks on November 20.
+Negotiations between Iran and the six major powers - Britain, China, France, Germany, Russia and the United States - broke off without an agreement and officials are scheduled to return to Geneva for a second round of talks on November 20.

-President Barack Obama spoke by phone on Tuesday with British Prime Minister David Cameron about the negotiations.

-“On Iran, the president and prime minister reiterated their support for the P5+1’s unified proposal and discussed their expectations for the next round of talks,” the White House said in a statement.

-During the first round of negotiations, French Foreign Minister Laurent Fabius said Paris could not accept a “fool’s game” - in other words, one-sided concessions to Iran.
+During the negotiations, French Foreign Minister Laurent Fabius said Paris could not accept a “fool’s game” - in other words, one-sided concessions to Iran.

 Diplomats from other Western nations at first reacted angrily, accusing the French of trying to upstage the other powers and causing unnecessary trouble for the talks.

-On Monday though, Kerry said the major powers were unified on Saturday when they presented a proposal to the Iranians, and suggested it was the Iranians who were unable to accept the proposal without consulting with Tehran.
+On Monday though, Kerry said the major powers were unified on Saturday when they presented a proposal to the Iranians, and suggested it was the Iranians who were unable to accept the proposal on the table without consulting with Tehran.

 The White House on Tuesday echoed Kerry’s position that world powers were united in their effort to negotiate a nuclear deal with Iran in spite of signs of a split.